vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 ✓ It will thus be clear that the intellectual ignorance is dependent upon the connection of the individual self with the body, with which it co-exists, but the spiritual ignorance is independent of it.
 It is because of this difference that this system holds that liberation (Mukti) cannot be got through the intellectual knowledge only.
 The intellectual knowledge can effect salvation only if it is accompanied by the spiritual knowledge.

-This innate ignorance is different from "Rāga", which, according to the Sāükhya, is the cause of bondage.
+This innate ignorance is different from "Rāga", which, according to the Sāūkhya, is the cause of bondage.
 For, while the latter is simply a quality of Buddhi responsible for the attachment of the individual to certain object or objects, the former is a mere consciousness of an imperfection

 1. Ś C., 455, (Bhumikā.)